After-Shock/Cloudbox-wiki/Sonarr.md

 ### ruTorrent

 1. Add a new "rTorrent" download client.
-1. Use `sonarr` as "Host", `80` for "Port", and `sonarr` for "Category".
+1. Use `rutorrent` as "Host", `80` for "Port", and `sonarr` for "Category".
 Replacing the "Username" and "Password" with your own.
 Your settings will look like below.

     ![Sonarr ruTorrent Downloader](http://i.imgur.com/kE701JT.png)